patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/examples/DataToolbar.md

 }

 ```
-There may be situations where all of the required elements simply cannot fit is a single line.
+There may be situations where all of the required elements simply cannot fit in a single line.